danielewood/sierra-wireless-modems/README.md

     AT!ENTERCND="A710"
     ```
 ---
-+ Clear all Carrier Preferences/Firmwares other than current:
++ Clear all Carrier Preferences/Firmwares other than current(You will want to flash the modem after this):
     ```
     AT!IMAGE?
     AT!IMAGE=0